 The Defence Jobs recruitment process to become a Pilot is exactly the same as the recruiting process to become an Officer (keep in mind that Pilot applicants do complete addition aptitude testing) with the addition of one step.
 After the assessment day you will be required to complete ASP in East Sale, VIC.
 This will consist of two days of computer tests, after which you will get recommended to attend OSB or you won’t.

 A diagram outlining the Defence Jobs recruitment process and its relevant components for Pilot candidates is listed below.
 You will note that the writing in blue is covered in our aptitude training, and the writing in green is cover in our interview training.

 The ADF has been refining their Pilot testing process for more than 30 years in order to ensure they are only selecting the BEST and most prepared applicants.
-It is estimated that every year roughly 5000 candidates walk into ADF recruiting with the interest of becoming a Pilot, with only 120 starting Pilots course, this equates to approximately 2.4% of applicants being selected.
+It is estimated that every year roughly 5000 candidates walk into Defence Recruiting with the interest of becoming a Pilot, with only 120 starting Pilots course, this equates to approximately 2.4% of applicants being selected.
 The overall point of the recruitment process is to screen out the applicants who are unprepared and unmotivated and find the ones who are willing to work hard and are dedicated towards becoming a Pilot.